Geographical Peer Matching for P2P Energy Sharing: System Model

-Among a pool (set of end-users willing to participate in P2P energy sharing), several communities can be managed independently from each other.
+Among a \textit{pool} (set of end-users willing to participate in P2P energy sharing), several communities can be managed independently from each other.
 How to partition efficiently a group of users into independent communities is the main focus of the present work.
-For any given partitioning, we can associate a \textit{global cost-saving} corresponding to the sum of the cost-savings of each community.
-Optimizing cost-efficiency of all resources in a given pool corresponds from a global perspective to maximizing the global cost-saving.
+For any given partitioning (e.g. the partition of the households of Fig.~\ref{fig:simple_fig} into $2$ communities, one of size $6$ and one of size $5$), we can associate a \textit{global cost saving} corresponding to the sum of the cost savings of each community.
+Optimizing cost-efficiency of all resources in a given pool corresponds, from a centralized perspective, to maximizing the global cost saving.
+One can thus summarize the problem of forming P2P energy communities as follows: \begin{itemize}[leftmargin=*] \item[-]\textbf{Input:} (forecast or historical data for) (1) energy consumptions over timespan $\mathcal{T} = [t_0,t_r]$ for each household $h \in V$, where $V = P \cup C$ is made of a set $P$ of prosumers and $C$ of consumers; (2) local solar intensity (depending on geographical location) over $\mathcal{T}$; (3) electricity prices (possibly set at regional level) over $\mathcal{T}$. \item[-]\textbf{Ouput:} A partition $M$ of $P \cup C$ into independent groups (whose size may be limited by a certain constant $k$). \item[-]\textbf{Metrics of interests:} (1) amount of global cost saving obtained by the partition $M$ (that is, the sum of the communities' gains, i.e., $\sum_{G \in M} \var{gain}(G, [t_0,t_r])$, cf. Definition~\ref{def:cost_savings}); (2) computational overhead of calculating $M$. \end{itemize}